Ritsu Dōan

-Ritsu Dōan (堂安 律, Dōan Ritsu) is a Japanese professional footballer who plays as a winger for Bundesliga club SC Freiburg and the Japan national team.
+Ritsu Dōan (堂安 律, Dōan Ritsu) is a Japanese professional footballer who plays as a right winger for Bundesliga club Eintracht Frankfurt and the Japan national team.

 Club career

 Gamba Osaka

 Coming through the youth system, Dōan joined J1 League club Gamba Osaka in 2015.
 On 27 May, he debuted against FC Seoul in the 2015 AFC Champions League.
 In 2016, he mainly played for their Gamba Osaka's newly-established reserve team Gamba Osaka U-23 in the J3 League.

 Groningen

 In June 2017, Dōan moved to Eredivisie club FC Groningen on loan with an option to purchase on a three-year contract.
 The option was exercised on 23 April 2018, and Dōan transferred to Groningen on a permanent basis on 1 July 2018.

 On 15 April 2018, against Roda, Dōan scored his eighth goal of the season, equaling the total of goals Arjen Robben scored as a teenager for Groningen.